 The Partnerships recognize interest income and interest expense for all interest-bearing financial instruments using the effective interest method.
-Recognition of interest income is suspended for any finance receivables that are more than 90 days past due, or sooner when collectability is no longer reasonably assured.

 The obligors' retail sales contract principal amounts include an administrative fee which may become partially rebatable in the event of prepayment prior to the scheduled maturity date of the contract.
 This amount is amortized into interest income on a daily basis over the term of the retail sales contracts using the effective interest rate.